AideenM12/MotherFolklore-MS3/TESTING.md

 ## Validators

 ### HTML
-All of the following HTML were validated by using [W3C Markup Validation Service](https://validator.w3.org/).
+All of the following HTML pages were validated by using [W3C Markup Validation Service](https://validator.w3.org/).

 — **HTML Pages** —
 * **Add Article Page** &#40; `add_article.html` &#41;: